 Elected Officials

-The 2023 Morris Township Committee
+The 2024 Morris Township Committee

 Jeff Grayzel

 Jeff Grayzel was born and raised in New Jersey and has been a resident of Morris Township for 25+ years, living in the Washington Valley section of town.
-In 2007, Jeff won a Special Election to be the first democrat elected to the Morris Township Committee since the Watergate era, In 2019 he became the first democratic mayor in Morris Township history.
+In 2007, Jeff won a Special Election to be the first democrat elected to the Morris Township Committee since the Watergate era.
+In 2019 he became the first Democratic mayor in Morris Township history.
 In 2023 Jeff began his fourth term on the Township Committee.

 Jeff applies his engineering and analytical background to develop practical solutions and deliver results.
 He is an ardent believer in transparency and inclusion, fostering dialogue with people across the ideological spectrum by listening to their beliefs and concerns and working to deliver the best possible outcome for the entire community.